sedovalx/openssl-scripts/README.md

 ./bin/init-interm.sh interm-hub
 ```

-It is an edge level intermediate certificate so the number of allowed nested intermediates is zero.
-It is a default value so you don't need to specify it as an argument.
+The certificate that is created is an edge level intermediate certificate so the number of allowed nested intermediates should be zero.
+Zero is the default value so you don't need to specify it as an argument.
 All other things are the same

 - Enter and repeat a pass phrase to protect the key of the new certificate
 - Enter it again to create a certificate request
 - Specify certificate's DN details.
 Don't forget to use the same values for `Country Name`, `State or Province Name` and `Organization Name` fields as in the CA certificate.
 Fields `Common Name` and `Email Address` are required.
 - Enter the pass phrase of the **parent** intermediate certificate (it is `interm-adm` in our case) to sign the new certificate

 That's it, the new intermediate certificate is ready.
-It is issued and signed by the parent intermediate certificate.
+It is issued and signed by the parent intermediate certificate authority.

 ## Creation of a server certificate